ChiaYinChen/scrapy-domain-delay/README.md

 ## Usage

-Step 1: Extract only the domain name from a url using Python tldextract.
+### Step 1: Extract the domain name from a full url using Python tldextract.

 ```python
 >>> import tldextract